St Mark’s Church – a place to worship in Florence

 Our worship centres have some limitations for accessibility for the disabled, but please ask a Church warden for assistance and if at all possible, tell us in advance.

-Incense is currently only used at St Mark’s Florence during Sung High Mass.
+Incense is currently used at St Mark’s Florence during Choral Eucharist.

 Festivals and Holy Days